jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

     9. 07-AUG-21 Ticket 654 - Copy Debug Watch variable content to clipboard.
 Add three extra watches dialog context menu options: copy data, copy symbol and data and copy the symbol tree.
     10. 08-Aug-21 Ticket 1122 - pull upstream changes.
 Fix compilation with wx-master
     11. 08-Aug-21 Ticket 1113 - pull upstream changes.
 Linux: xfce4 and gnome terminal can not be terminated
+    12. 09-Aug-21 Ticket 1125 - Only show valid compilers in the Compiler Selection dialog (if you load a project with invalid compiler and go to the build options).
+The function is CompilerFactory::SelectCompilerUI(msg).
+    13. 09-Aug-21 Ticket 1126 - Add compiler validation checking when loading a project.
+    14. 09-Aug-21 Potentially Ticket 1020 - Both Installer can optionally open the https://github.com/ssbssa/gdb/releases web page as a sub check box in the compiler install page under the MINGW check box.
+This allows the user to manually install a later GDB for MINGW that works.

 Installer changed highlights:
 =============================